 - A dog can memorize several hundred words, so training is a matter of skill.

 - These animals are able to distinguish human emotions.
-If they see that a person is feeling bad, they try to support him, cheer him up, or simply lie down or sit next to the owner.
+If they see a person feeling bad, they try to support them, cheer them up, or simply lie down or sit next to them.

 - Dogs are capable of falling in love.
 This is due to the production of the hormone oxytocin.
-It is these animals that are most strongly attached to a person and have a hard time enduring parting.
+It is these animals that are most strongly attached to a person and have a hard time enduring time apart.

 Make more time for your dog.
 Walk and play with your pet more often.
-Let him feel that he is important to you.
+Let them feel they are important to you.

-If you are planning to get a dog, then we advise you to study the characteristics of the breeds on this day and understand which furry friend will suit you the most.
-Chat on the forums of lovers of a certain breed, find out all the details of interest.
+If you are planning to get a dog, we advise you to study the characteristics of the breeds on this day and understand which furry friend will suit you the most.
+Chat on forums of lovers of a certain breed, and find out all the necessary details.

 Give a little tenderness and love to dogs in shelters.
-Bring them food, medicine, toys.
-May these animals be happy too.
+Bring them food, medicine, and toys.
+They deserve to be happy, too.

 National Hug your Hound Day is observed on the second Sunday in September each year.